codingkatty/extension/README.md

 Make sure you're using Chrome.
 Then, go to [chrome://extensions](chrome://extensions/).
 Toggle 'Developer mode', and you should see a 'Load unpacked' button.

 Click on it and select the cloned repo.
+The extension should show up.
+Reload any tab that you want to use the extension on before trying.